giofontana/ocp-ipi-aws-install/README.md

 #### Requirements for `deploy-openshift.yml`

-An AWS S3 Storage bucket with the following:

-- S3 bucket with permissions set accordingly
-- The _matching_ pull secret for the installer in a folder called `ocp-install-configs`
+An AWS account which has permission to create a S3 Storage bucket with will be used to store the files created during the installation.
+This github action will create this bucket automatically using the AWS Access Key set on the repository secrets.

 **The following secrets are set:**